michaelodusami/Yumex/README.md

 # To Fix

 -   [ ] if a user uploads an nivalid type, they must be able to be able to upload another image
+-   [ ] sizing on the post when in grid style on ipad devices

 ## Video Walkthrough